Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{{\bf Impact of client's bandwidth variability:}} \revtwo{\revrev{For our default settings we}{We} have observed higher byte hit rates than object hit rates (Figure~\ref{fig:staticBW-rates}) and that \revthree{the hit}{hit} rates typically reduce \revrev{the more variability there are in the traces}{the greater the bandwidth variability} (Figure~\ref{fig:traces-constant}).
+{\bf Impact of client's bandwidth variability:} \revfour{\revtwo{\revrev{For our default settings we}{We} have observed higher byte hit rates than object hit rates (Figure~\ref{fig:staticBW-rates}) and that \revthree{the hit}{hit} rates typically reduce \revrev{the more variability there are in the traces}{the greater the bandwidth variability} (Figure~\ref{fig:traces-constant}).
 For example, \revrev{staying with the $N=4$ case, for which we reported object hit rates for the case when all clients have the same bandwidth,}{with four prior clients,} the byte hit rates \revrev{for the four video categories are 0.73, 0.85, 0.81, and 0.83, and the object hit rates for this client ($N=4$) when watching the {\em static} video under different bandwidth variations are:}{for the four representative videos range from 0.73-0.85, substantially higher than the object hit rates.
-With respect to the impact of bandwidth variability, note for example that for $N=4$ the object hit rates for the {\em static} video are}}{We have observed that \revthree{the hit}{hit} rates typically reduce the greater the bandwidth variability (Figure~\ref{fig:traces-constant}).
-For example, \revthree{we note that for $N=4$,}{for $N$=4,} the object hit rates for the {\em static} video are} 0.60 with the national speed test service, 0.61 with the Norwegian bus traces, 0.66 with the three-level \revrev{synthetic traces,}{distribution,} and 0.80 when the bandwidth is constant. \revrev{Furthermore, comparing across bandwidth traces, we note that}{\revthree{We note}{Note} however that} the relative impact of bandwidth variability is smaller for the {\em explore} \revrev{video (Figure~\ref{fig:traces-constant}(b))}{video} than the {\em static} \revrev{video (Figure~\ref{fig:traces-constant}(a)),}{video,} showing that \revrev{the higher}{higher} uncertainty in viewing direction and bandwidth do not contribute independently to \revrev{the reduced}{reduced} hit rates.
+With respect to the impact of bandwidth variability, note for example that for $N=4$ the object hit rates for the {\em static} video are}}{\revfour{We have observed that}{As seen in Figure~\ref{fig:traces-constant},} \revthree{the hit}{hit} rates typically reduce the greater the bandwidth \revfour{variability (Figure~\ref{fig:traces-constant}).}{variability.} For example, \revthree{we note that for $N=4$,}{for $N$=4,} the object hit rates for the {\em static} video are} 0.60 with the national speed test service, 0.61 with the Norwegian bus traces, 0.66 with the three-level \revrev{synthetic traces,}{distribution,} and 0.80 when the bandwidth is constant. \revrev{Furthermore, comparing across bandwidth traces, we note that}{\revthree{We note}{Note} however that}{Note however that}}{As seen in Figure~\ref{fig:traces-constant}, hit rates typically reduce the greater the bandwidth variability.
+Note however that} the relative impact of bandwidth variability is smaller for the {\em explore} \revrev{video (Figure~\ref{fig:traces-constant}(b))}{video} than the {\em static} \revrev{video (Figure~\ref{fig:traces-constant}(a)),}{video,} showing that \revrev{the higher}{higher} uncertainty in viewing direction and bandwidth do not contribute independently to \revrev{the reduced}{reduced} hit rates.